tbrowder/Bin-Utils/README.md

 DESCRIPTION
 ===========

-**Bin::Utils** should be used by any module author who wants to provide the contents of a directory, file, or string to its users.
+**Bin::Utils** should be used by any module author who wants to provide the contents of a directory or file to its users.
 It provides the following routines:

 ### slurp-file